-- (1) Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired and liabilities assumed in the Asterias Merger (see Note 3). - (2) See Note 3 for information on the Asterias Merger which was consummated on March 8, 2019.
+- (1) Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired and liabilities assumed in the Asterias Merger. - (2) See Note 3 for information on the Asterias Merger which was consummated on March 8, 2019.

-Amortization recognized in research and development expenses was \$0.2 million and \$0.5 million for the three months ended September 30, 2020 and 2019, and \$1.0 million and \$1.4 million for the nine months ended September 30, 2020 and 2019, respectively.
+Amortization recognized in research and development expenses was \$0.1 million and \$0.5 million for the three months ended March 31, 2021 and 2020, respectively.